Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Self-supervised contrastive fine-tuning

 \subsubsection{Results}

-Out of the box, MPNet resulted in poor representations with a block average across modalities of 33.2\% (Table~\ref{tab:mteb_tasks}, column 1).
+Out of the box, MPNet resulted in poor representations with a block average across modalities of 38.9\% (Table~\ref{tab:mteb_tasks}, column 1).
 After fine-tuning on the ICLR dataset for a single epoch, the quality of the embeddings markedly improved.
-Out of the two augmentation strategies, cropping worked much better than dropout: cropping-based fine-tuning outperformed dropout-based fine-tuning in all tasks (on average 48.7\% vs 42.8\%, Table~\ref{tab:mteb_tasks}, columns 3--4).
-Cropping-based fine-tuning yielded an improvement in block average score of 14.8 percentage points, but there were large differences between modalities: STS had the largest improvement (21.2 p.p.), followed by retrieval (19.4 p.p.), reranking (10.1 p.p.), and clustering (8.6 p.p.).
+Out of the two augmentation strategies, cropping worked much better than dropout: cropping-based fine-tuning outperformed dropout-based fine-tuning in 16/19 tasks (on average 51.8\% vs 46.9\%, Table~\ref{tab:mteb_tasks}, columns 3--4), and in the other 3 the difference was small.
+Cropping-based fine-tuning yielded an improvement in block average score of 12.9 percentage points, but there were large differences between modalities: STS had the largest improvement (21.4 p.p.), followed by retrieval (20.0 p.p.), clustering (10.3 p.p.), reranking (10.1 p.p.), and classification (2.7 p.p).

+We repeated the same experiment using two further base models (BERT and RoBERTa) and observed the same results as with MPNet, namely that fine-tuning using cropping augmentation yielded better representations than fine-tuning using dropout (Supplementary Table~\ref{tab:other_base_models}).
+Representations obtained with cropping-based fine-tuning were better than those obtained via dropout in 16/19 tasks for BERT and in 15/19 for RoBERTa.
+Compared to the out-of-the-box models, after cropping-based fine-tuning the representations improved by 6.8 percentage points for BERT and by 10.7 p.p. for RoBERTa.
+The exact ranking of MTEB modalities by improvement size varied between models, but retrieval always showed one of the most pronounced improvements, while in classification tasks there was near-zero change when using BERT and RoBERTa.

-The off-the-shelf unsupervised SimCSE model (which is based on dropout fine-tuning) performed similarly to our dropout-based fine-tuned model on all tasks except for the STS, where it was substantially better (Table~\ref{tab:mteb_tasks}, column 2 and 3), suggesting that the good performance of SimCSE in STS benchmarks may be due to some other fine-tuning choices beyond the dropout augmentation.
+The off-the-shelf unsupervised SimCSE model (which is based on dropout fine-tuning) performed similarly to our dropout-based fine-tuned model on all tasks except for the STS and some of the classification tasks, where it was substantially better than all fine-tuned base models (Table~\ref{tab:mteb_tasks}, columns 2 and 3; Table~\ref{tab:other_base_models}, columns 5 and 8), suggesting that the good performance of SimCSE in those benchmarks may be due to some other fine-tuning choices beyond the dropout augmentation.
 SimCSE yielded worse results than our cropping-based fine-tuning in the other three modalities, despite having being fine-tuned on two orders of magnitude more data (1~M Wikipedia sentences for SimCSE vs. 24~k samples in our experiments), demonstrating that, at least for most tasks, the choice of augmentation has a greater impact on performance than the amount of training data.